spruceUI/spruceOS/README.md

 ![sprucetreelogo](https://github.com/tenlevels/spruce/assets/139886575/f248b441-835c-4f2e-b849-cec145b3ffcf)

-# spruce: *SD Card Overhaul for Miyoo A30*
+# spruce: *SD Card Overhaul for Miyoo A30 and Flip*

-  - Spruce is not an operating system (OS) on its own.
-  - Spruce is best described as being a beautification and optimization of the stock Miyoo OS that cleans up bloat, optimizes performance and focuses on aesthetics.
   - Spruce is intended to be sleek, intuitive, efficient and user friendly, we hope that you enjoy it.

     _We are not responsible for damage to your device.
 You must use spruce and its features at your own risk._